 2. Legal Protection & Advocacy

 After all, most individuals don’t have any legal knowledge or experience to fall back on.
-It’s even easier to get taken advantage of if the other party is represented and you assume that s/he has talked with his/her attorney and therefore, give more merit to such claims.
-However, such threats are not nearly as anxiety-producing when you have an attorney there to tell you what’s realistic and what’s not, and how you can protect your rights.
+Why would they?
+It’s even easier to get taken advantage of if the other party is represented.
+He or she has talked with his or her attorney.
+However, such threats are not nearly as nerve-wracking when you have an attorney there to tell you what’s realistic and what’s not, and how you can protect your rights.

-Unfortunately, a pro se party may end up presenting facts that actually work against his/her interests, simply because s/he didn’t know any better.
-In addition to incriminating one’s self, these mishmash of facts aren’t tied into a cohesive theory that answer the judge’s question, “Why should I give you what you’re asking for?”
+Unfortunately, a pro se party may end up presenting facts that actually work against their case, simply because he or she didn’t know any better.
+In addition to incriminating one’s self, these mishmash of facts aren’t tied into a cohesive theory.
+You want to answer the Judge’s question, “Why should I give you what you’re asking for?”

-In addition, a lawyer will know and present the most important facts, in an organized fashion for the judge, and in a manner that argues why you should get the outcome you desire.
-This direct and efficient arrangement is not only helpful to the judicial officer, it’s the most persuasive.
+In addition, a lawyer knows and presents the most important facts, in an organized fashion for the judge, and in a manner that argues why you should get the outcome you desire.
+This direct and efficient arrangement is helpful to the Judge and tends to be the most persuasive.

 3. Proper Legal Documents & Court Procedure

-As you have seen above, a pro se litigant is also expected to follow the proper rules of evidence and format for presenting a case to the judge.
-If evidence is not presented properly, the judge can exclude it.
+As you have seen above, a pro se litigant is also expected to follow the proper rules of evidence and format for presenting a case to the Judge.
+If evidence is not presented properly, the Judge can exclude it.
 Therefore, don’t make the grave mistake of underestimating the significance of properly handling your case and following correct legal procedures.

 4. Peace of Mind

-A divorce or family law case adds a lot of stress on top of what is already likely a contentious and emotional family situation.
+A divorce or family law case adds a lot of stress.
+This is on top of what is already likely a contentious and emotional family situation.
 A lot of this stress comes from the individual’s lost sense of control, coupled with an overwhelming amount of uncertainty.
-Uncertainty in regards to what’s going on, what will happen next, what a document from the other party means, and what to expect during the legal process.
+For example: Uncertainty in regards to what’s going on, what will happen next, what a document from the other party means, and what to expect during the legal process.

 5. Qualified & Objective Support

-Although it’s typical to turn to family and friends in time of need, an attorney should be your sounding board when it comes to legal decisions involving your case.
-Even if they (family and friends) have gone through similar situations, they don’t know all the details of your case, and what was best for them isn’t necessarily best for you.
+It’s typical to turn to family and friends in time of need.
+However, an attorney should be your sounding board when it comes to legal decisions involving your case.
+Even if they have gone through similar situations, they don’t know all the details of your case.
+Legally, they don’t necessarily know what was best for best for you.